Financial Aid & Student Loans

 Impact Of Student Loan Debt On Young People

 The good news is that there is a considerable payoff for those who got the diploma.
-More jobs require a degree so there should be more opportunities; the starting salary is higher for college graduates and they can expect to make about $800,000 more over their lifetime than those who didn’t get a degree.
+More jobs require a degree so there should be more opportunities; the starting salary is higher for college graduates and they can expect to make about $1.3 million more over their lifetime than those who didn’t get a degree.

 Trends in Student Loans